-In August 2008, the three Maric College campuses were renamed Kaplan College.
+In August 2008, Maric College changed its name to Kaplan College.

 In September 2015, Kaplan College was acquired by Virginia College, LLC.

 In February 2016, Kaplan College changed its name to Brightwood College.

 Equipment

 In keeping with the high standards of the College, students are afforded the opportunity to develop a practical, working knowledge of the equipment and materials they will likely be using on the job.
 The College provides students with hands-on instruction using a variety of program and industry related equipment.